Pac 12 Championship: Oregon over USC

 QB Grant Gunnell is back after a few impressive performances as a freshman, even outplaying Khalil Tate.
 There aren’t many proven skill position players, but they do have Oregon grad transfer WR Brenden Schooler and WR Jamarye Joiner.
 RB Gary Brightwell will take over for JJ Taylor who was a key piece to the offense over the past few years.
 Arizona does have a good offensive line that brings most of their starters back from last year.

 Arizona’s defense returns a lot of starters but will need an increase in production after finishing 120th last year.
-The unit was going to be led by linebackers Colin Schooler and Tony Fields, but it sounds like Tony Fields might be transferring.
+The unit was going to be led by linebackers Colin Schooler and Tony Fields (UPDATE: Both transferred).
 Add in a secondary that struggled last year and lost top CB Jace Whitaker, the defense won’t be great again

-Final Outlook: With a bad defense and a questionable offense, Arizona will be fighting just for a bowl game this year.
+Final Outlook: With a bad defense and a questionable offense, Arizona will be fighting with the bottom of the Pac-12.